 Line editing, copy editing and proofreading are all necessary tasks.
 However, they can only begin when there is a completed draft to check.

-You simply cannot be sober and drunk at the same time, now can you?
+You cannot be sober and drunk at the same time.

 As an expression or even a figure of speech, this phrase has become a popularised modern-day writer’s favourite.